 Choosing great pictures for your blog is essential because pictures make your articles much easier to read.

 Here are a few sites that offer a good variety of images you can use:

 If you use website speed test tools like Pingdom, you will notice that images are often what makes a page slow.

 ShortPixel is a cool blogging tool that reduces the size of your images without any visible change.
 This, in turn, reduces your hosting costs and makes your website load faster.

 Clicky is the analytics tool I use to see how many people visit my blogs and what articles they read.
 Its interface is much simpler than Google Analytics which makes it my number one recommendation for new bloggers.
 It also includes lots of helpful features such as the ability to track outbound links without any configuration.

-Simple Analytics is a privacy-friendly alternative to Google Analytics.
+Plausible is a privacy-friendly alternative to Google Analytics.
 I use it to track long term trends and see how the number of visitors to individual pages evolves.
-It’s an excellent choice for bloggers who care about privacy and only need simple analytics (no pun intended.)
+It’s an excellent choice for bloggers who care about privacy and don’t need the complexity of Google Analytics.

 Antispam Bee keeps spam comments away and doesn’t send data anywhere (unlike the popular Akismet plugin) which means it’s a much better choice for privacy-conscious bloggers (and European bloggers who need to comply with the GDPR.)

 Iubenda helps me generate cookie and privacy policies for my blogs.
 All I need to do is tell Iubenda which blogging tools I use and it automatically generates the appropriate cookie and privacy policies.

 SEO tools and tools to grow your blog